possiblydreaming/possiblydreaming/README.md

       <img src="https://media.tenor.com/I7K5vfzDLggAAAAM/akita-neru-akita.gif" width="200" alt="Description">
     </td>
     <td valign="middle">
 I'm an animator and artist, stated above.
 I've been doing animation projects since 2022, and drawing since forever.
-I'm hoping to open commissions whenever I get an opportunity. <br><br>
+Louis Wain is my inspiration, one of my favorite pieces from him is Blue Cat.
+My biggest goal is to build an art portfolio, and create an indie show whenever there's an opportunity. <br><br>

-When I’m not drawing, I’m usually sewing or adding to my collections.
+When I’m not drawing, I’m usually sewing/crafting or/and adding to my collections.
 I love making plush pandas when I’m bored, (four so far!) to go along with my collection of bats, bunnies, and African wild dogs.
 The rest are all thrifted plushies. <br>
     </td>
   </tr>
 </table>